A novel reverberation mapping method for blazars: Introduction

 In this paper, we present a approach to distinguish the contributions of the accretion disk and the jet, and pave a way for the application of RM for a subclass of blazars.
 Blazars with broad emission lines are classified as flat-spectrum radio quasars (FSRQs).
 According to the broad band spectral energy distribution (SED), FSRQs are typically categorized as the low-synchrotron-peaked blazars, with the peak frequency of the synchrotron bump lying below $10^{14}$ Hz \citep{2010ApJ...715..429A}.
 Thus, in the optical observation window, the jet emission exhibits a power-law spectrum with negative spectral index in the $\log \nu F_{\nu}$ versus $\log \nu$ plot.
 The accretion disk, contributing the big blue bump (BBB) in the SED, usually peaks in the UV band and shows a positive spectral index in the optical window.
 Therefore, we can predict that the spectroscopic data is expected to show a spectral break when the disk and jet emissions differ by less than a magnitude.
 Thus, by quantitatively modeling the spectral break, we are able to disentangle the contributions from the accretion disk and the jet.
 In this work, we select PKS 1510-089 and PKS 0736+017 as case studies to explore the feasibility of this new approach, since both targets have the abundant publicly available spectroscopic data and evident spectral break.
 The structure of this paper is organized as follows.
 Section \ref{sec:2} details the data analysis and processing.
 Section \ref{sec:3} presents the results, and Section \ref{sec:4} offers discussion and conclusions.
+In addition, the redshift values used in this study are $z = 0.361$ for PKS 1510-089 \citep{1966ApJ...145..654B} and $z = 0.189$ for PKS 0736+017 \citep{1967ApJ...147..837L}.